January 21, 2019

 - Stuart Scott, The Climate Reality Project leader, trained by Al Gore

-- Per-Espen Stokenes, researcher in behavioral economics
+- Per-Espen Stokenes, researcher in behavioural economics

 - Ingmar Rentzhog, founder and CEO, We Don’t Have Time